 The bow will naturally change its tension by itself, with the differences in atmospheres: from cold to hot, from dry to humid.
 During a concert, if the room or hall is hot, if the violinist sweat, the tension of the bow will change over time and won’t settle.

-Good violinists do not fear to adjust the tension of their bow all the time.
+Good violinists do not fear adjusting the tension of their bow all the time.

 You play a passage of many chords forte, then you go to a fast passage of short and bouncy small saltellato strokes piano: you need to quickly loosen your bow a bit.